cdransf/cd-11ty/src/uses.md

 - [IVPN](https://www.ivpn.net): my VPN of choice for browsing outside of my home network.
 Privacy-focused and trustworthy.
 - [Kagi](https://kagi.com): search that's actually helpful and ad-free.
 It's lenses feature and the ability to up/downvote and block results from different sites are indispensable.
 - [Readwise Reader](https://readwise.io/read): an impressive RSS reader that handles all the functionality you'd expect from a read it later app beautifully.
 It's as powerful as it is flexible.
-- [Todoist](https://todoist.com): the task manager I always return to for it's flexibility and endless integrations.
+- Google Tasks: lightweight and integrated across Google's apps.
+I interact with it via the iOS apps and Fantastical.
 - [forwardemail.net](https://forwardemail.net): a simple and reliable service for forwarding and routing emails from a few of the domains I own.
 - [Last.fm](https://last.fm): as it turns out, the best music recommendations still come from dedicated fans.
 - [Trakt](https://trakt.tv): my preferred TV and movie tracking service — it has a strong community (and isn't owned by a private equity firm).